MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 The Android Vector Drawable format supports the animation of the `pathData` attribute of a path.
 With this type of animation a shape can be transformed to a totally different other shape.
 The only constraint is that the origin and destination `pathData` must have the same commands format.

-Lets take for instance, the morphing of a rectangle to a circle which have the following commands.
+Lets take, for instance, the morphing of a rectangle to a circle which have the following commands.

 ::